chritzadz/whatsapp_echoBot/README.md

 To send a message back create a function that serve what to send.
 There are several types of message to be sent. refer to this documentation: https://developers.facebook.com/docs/whatsapp/cloud-api/guides/send-message-templates

 In general, you can follow the sendMessage.js file in the repository.
+Note that when calling the function use **await** keyword to make sure that it is sent before the lambda function ended it's execution.